yasmineTYM/5559-VaiS/README.md

 * Interpretable Neural Architectures for Attributing an Ad’s Performance to its Writing Style
 * Learning Explanations from Language Data
 * ![#f01515](https://placehold.it/15/f01515/000000?text=+) Open Sesame: Getting Inside BERT’s Linguistic Knowledge
+* Interpreting deep models for text analysis via optimization and regularization methods
+* Visualisation and ‘diagnostic classifiers’ reveal how recurrent and recursive neural networks process hierarchical structure
+* Representation of Linguistic Form and Function in Recurrent Neural Networks
+* Analyzing Linguistic Knowledge in Sequential Model of Sentence
+* Beyond Word Importance: Contextual Decomposition to Extract Interactions from LSTMs
+* Explaining Character-Aware Neural Networks for Word-Level Prediction: Do They Discover Linguistic Rules?
+* Interpreting Recurrent and Attention-Based Neural Models: A Case Study on Natural Language Inference
+* Are BLEU and Meaning Representation in Opposition?
+* Sharp Nearby, Fuzzy Far Away: How Neural Language Models Use Context
+* Representation of Linguistic Form and Function in Recurrent Neural Networks

 ##### Knowledge Graph
 - Modeling Paths for Explainable Knowledge Base Completion